ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 Finally, you will get the timing diagram that describes the relationship between the inputs and outputs of your module, as seen in the figure below.

 ![Timing diagram](/images/Vivado_project8.JPG)

+Take your time to investigate the timing diagram and the function of the full adder.

+### Syenthesis (Technology mapping)